INTO-CPS-Association/into-cps-application/docs/index.rst

 ============================

 Welcome to the INTO-CPS Desktop Application documentation.
-The best way to get started is to follow the :ref:`First Steps` guide which guides you thorugh the installation process and the basics of the application.
+The best way to get started is to follow the :ref:`first_steps` guide which guides you thorugh the installation process and the basics of the application.

-For a guide on how to use the various features of the application :ref:`User Interface` provides an overview of how to access the most important functionality.
+For a guide on how to use the various features of the application :ref:`user_interface` provides an overview of how to access the most important functionality.

 .. note::
     The INTO-CPS Toolchain refers to a collection of programs not limited to the the desktop application.
     For an comprehensive overview of all tools take a look at the `INTO-CPS toolchain documentation <https://into-cps-association.readthedocs.io/en/latest/>`__

 .. image:: images/into-cps-preview.png